JetBrains/godot-support/gdscript/CONTRIBUTING.md

 - Makefile
 This is used for copying Godot's icons to have same visuals for completion of Classes, line markers and so on.
-Later should be added into .gitlab-ci to update it with each new Godot's release
+Later may be added into CI to update it with each new Godot release

+## Pull Request Checklist

+When submitting a PR, please ensure the following:

+- The fix or feature implementation is included in the PR.
+- Tests are added or updated as described in - [tests.md](documentation/contribution/tests.md)
+- Optional: A YouTrack issue is linked (https://youtrack.jetbrains.com/issues) to keep QA and release notes in the loop.
+  - If the commit that contains the fix starts with "fix Rider-XXX", automation will mark it fixed and set the proper "fixed in build" when the change is synced to the main Rider repository.

+You can also follow the prompts in our GitHub pull request template located at .github/pull_request_template.md.